jiangyi9/Monitor/README.md

 ## Questions to be solved (will update periodically)

 1. Do I need to <font color='red'>track</font> objects by ID (i.e. when a new cubes appears in the webcam, we should give it a unique ID.
 The system should track each cube by ID.
 In this case, we see each cube as an OBJECT, with attributes like ID, color, location, etc..
-The cube ID will not change only if the cube leaves the screen and then re-enter the screen.)?
+The cube ID will not change only if the cube leaves the screen and then re-enter the screen) ?

-   Or simply <font color='red'>detect</font> objects by color and location (i.e. in each time point, the system only needs to know there are 2 blue cubes at points (120, 400) and (300, 50), and a red cube at point(200, 200).
-The system doesn't care about the exact IDENTITY of cube.)?
+   Or simply <font color='red'>detect</font> objects by color and location (in each time point, the system only needs to know e.g. there are 2 blue cubes at points (120, 400) and (300, 50), and a red cube at point(200, 200).
+The system doesn't care about the exact IDENTITY of cube) ?

 2. Will the webcam always places right above the cubes (i.e. the webcam can only see the upper side of cubes, so this is a <font color='red'>2D dection task</font>)?

    Or this is a <font color='red'>3D dection task</font>?

 3. <font color='red'>How frequent</font> the cube location information should be updated and transmitted?
 Frame by frame?
 Or per second?

+3. Do you have the RTSP or HTTP address of the camera?
+I want to directly access the camera, so it can achieve better accuracy.